-А (4.0)Student has met maximum obtainable course objectives В (3.0)Student has exceeded normal course objectives С (2.0)Student has met normal course objectives D (1.0)Student has met minimum course objectives F (0.0) Student has not met minimum course objectives FIW (0.0)Failure because of irregular withdrawal from class 1\ Incomplete.
-Must be changed to letter grade within one semester IF Grade given for any incomplete grade not removed after one semester unless a semester extension is given by the faculty member IP In progress (developmental course) Ρ Passing (does not affect grade-point average) Repeat.
-(Student is required to repeat developmental or support course(s) R W Withdrawal before the designated withdrawal date each semester CR Credit for the class (does not affect grade-point average) NC No credit for the class (does not affect grade-point average) Х Student has taken course for audit
+- A (4.0) Student has met maximum obtainable course objectives - B (3.0) Student has exceeded normal course objectives

+С (2.0) Student has met normal course objectives D (1.0) Student has met minimum course objectives F (0.0) Student has not met minimum course objectives FIW (0.0) Failure because of irregular withdrawal from class , , Incomplete.
+Must be changed to letter grade within one semester IF Grade given for any incomplete grade not removed after one semester unless a semester extension is given by the faculty member W Withdrawal before the designated withdrawal date each semester CR Credit for the class (does not affect grade-point average) NC No credit for the class (does not affect grade-point average) Χ Student has taken course for audit

-\Incomplete is a temporary grade, given only when students have completed most of the course but are unable to conclude it because of illness or some other circumstance beyond the normal control of the student.
-Incompletes are not granted routinely but are based on significant work having been completed, valid reasons, and at the discretion of the instructor.
+Incomplete is a temporary grade, given only when students have completed most of the course but are unable to conclude it because of illness or some other circumstance beyond normal control.
+Incompletes are not granted routinely but are based on significant work having been completed, valid reasons, and the discretion of the instructor.
 Incomplete grade request forms are to be completed by the instructor and approved by the division chair.
 The form will identify all missing work and the date for its completion.
 If all work is not completed by the end of the next semester, the "I" will become a grade of "F." Continuations may be granted for one semester by the instructor with the approval of the division chair.
-Incomplete grades are not assigned quality points and the semester hours for incomplete courses are not counted as hours attempted.
+Incomplete grades are not assigned quality points, and the semester hours for incomplete courses are not counted as hours attempted.
 Students receiving a grade of "I" will not be eligible for the Dean's or President's List that semester.